-BIOL 501 Human Genetics (3:3:0)
+BIOL 501 - Human Genetics (3 credits)

 This course relates principles of both transmission and molecular genetics to the human organism.
-Particular stress will be placed on inborn errors such as Down's syndrome, Klienfelter's Syndrome; and Tay-Sachs Disease.
-Prerequisite: BIOL 331, Genetics.
+Particular stress will be placed on inborn errors such as Down's syndrome, Kleinfelter's Syndrome, and Tay-Sach's Disease.

-BIOL 502 Man and His Environment (3:3:0)
+BIOL 502 - Man & His Environment (3 credits)

 This course is a study of the various environmental problems, such as air and water pollution, in relation to ecological principles.
-Viewpoints of ecologists, sociologists, political scientists, and engineers will be presented.
+Viewpoints of ecologists. sociologists, political scientists, and engineers will be presented.

-BIOL 504 Developmental Genetics (3:3:0)
+BIOL 504 - Developmental Genetics (3 credits)